 - Assists you when you have a claim.

-- Is your consultant, working with you as you determine your needs.
+- Works with you as you determine your needs.

 - Offers you a choice of Massachusetts insurance plans and programs.